chricha1/chricha1.github.io/lab5/lab5.md

 feature_image: "lab5_feature.png"
 ---

+#### Process
+Chapter 8 Running Scripts and Chapter 9 Tips and Techniques from The PyQGIS Programmer's Guide by Gary Sherman.

 #### Chapter 8

 1. The first_script.py script doesn’t check to see if the data layer is valid.